MartyWYCheng/minimal/index.md

 - Developed a low-cost and reliable Wireless Charging Station for the TurtleBot 3 mobile robot platform.
 - Integrated and optimized a PPO robotic arm training algorithm for the Kinova Gen 3 Robot Arm.

-## Research Intern
-06/2020 – 02/2024
-**Johns Hopkins University, Dr. Nitish Thakor**
-Baltimore, MD

-- Designed a novel biomimetic Soft-Rigid Hybrid Prosthetic Finger capable of outputting more than 3 times the grasping force and nearly 2 times the angle of flexion with just 1/4th of the input pressure when compared to traditional soft robotic prosthetic fingers.

 ## I-SENSE REU Summer Intern
 06/2018 – 08/2018